 Volum Page Limit 1.
 FINANCIAL EXPERIENCE 1.1.
 Description of Organizational and Management Structure and Expertise Narrative description of Proposer's organizational and management structure, and overall Developer management expertise and execution experience, in each case as it relates to financial matters, including as to how such structure will facilitate initial financing, and ongoing financial management, of the Project.
-18 2 pages 1.2.
+1820 2 pages 1.2.
 Available Financial Capacity Narrative description of the financial capacity available to Proposer for this Project, taking into consideration existing commitments as well as anticipated commitments through the expected date of financial close under the Procurement Schedule, for each of: 5 pages in total a. each Equity Member; b.
 Lead Contractor; c.
 Lead Engineer; d.
 Lead Operator; and e. each Financially Responsible Party (if any).
 1.3.
-Project Financing Experience Narrative description of the relevant experience of Core Proposer Team Members on General Reference Projects for which a Form F summary has otherwise been provided, including: 5 pages a. in financing such projects on a project finance basis (both equity and debt); b. participation as an equity member in such projects using an availability payment model; and TIFIA financing, PABs and other credit and financing products customarily used in the US.
+Project Financing Experience Narrative description of the relevant experience of Core Proposer Team Members on General Reference Projects for which a Form F summary has otherwise been provided, including: 5 pages a. in financing such projects on a project finance basis (both equity and debt); b. participation as an equity member in such projects using an availability payment model; and c.
+TIFIA financing, PABs and other credit and financing products customarily used in the US.
 2. STATEMENT OF FINANCIAL APPROACH Narrative description of: 4 pages a.
-Proposer's conceptual plan to finance the Project, which shall: i. include a list of anticipated timelines and milestones to obtain financial commitments and close a major project financing; ii. identify key considerations and challenges relevant to financing the Project and proposed solutions (whether innovative or not) to meet these challenges; and
+Proposer's conceptual plan to finance the Project, which shall: i. include a list of anticipated timelines and milestones to obtain financial commitments and close a major project financing; ii. identify key considerations and challenges relevant to financing the Project and proposed solutions (whether innovative or not) to meet

-18 Reference should be made as appropriate to the charts submitted in accordance with Sections 2.1.2 and 2.1.3 of the Volume 1 Requirements to avoid unnecessary repetition of details that were provided in such charts.
+Reference should be made as appropriate to the charts submitted in accordance with Sections 2.1.2 and 2.1.3 of the Volume 1 Requirements to avoid unnecessary repetition of details that were provided in such charts.

-Volun ne 2 Submission Requirement Page Limit
+Volum Page Limit

+these challenges; and

 iii. assume the contracting, funding and payment structure, and procurement schedule, of the Project to the extent outlined in this RFQ; and

 b.
 Proposer's preferred approach to the selection of commercial banks, arrangers, underwriters, placement agents or other potential providers or arrangers of financing, as applicable.
 If one or more has already been selected or engaged by Proposer, state how and why such entity was selected or engaged (for certainty, Proposer is not required to make such a selection or engagement at this time).

 3. LETTERS OF SUPPORT

 3.1.
 Financially Responsible Party Letter of Support

-Letter of support from each Financially Responsible Party (if any) in compliance with Section 2.4 of the Volume 2 Requirements.
+Letter of support from each Financially Responsible Party (if any) in compliance with Section 2.4 of the Volume 2 Requirements .
 1 page per letter

 3.2.
 Surety or Bank/Financial Institution Letter

 Letter or letters from an Eligible Surety, together (at Proposer's option) with a letter or letters from an Eligible Financial Institution, as evidence of Lead Contractor's bonding capacity and ability to secure performance security, in each case in compliance with Section 2.5 of the Financial Requirements .

 3.3.
 Equity Funding Support Letter

-Equity funding letter(s) in compliance with Section 2.6 of the Financial Requirements .
+Equity funding letter(s)letter from each Equity Member in compliance with Section 2.6 of the Financial Requirements.
 1 page per letter

 4. FINANCIAL INFORMATION

 4.1.
 Financial Statements

 Financial statements that comply with Section 2.2 of the Financial Requirements for each of: n/a

 a. each Equity Member;

 b.
 Lead Contractor;

 c.
 Lead Engineer;

 d.
 Lead Operator; and

 e. if relevant, any Financially Responsible Party.

-4.2.
-Material Changes in Financial Condition

-Either: n/a

-a. in compliance with Section 2.3 of the Financial Requirements , information regarding any material changes in financial capacity 19 for any of the